Mughal-Mongol genealogy

 The rulers of the Mughal Empire shared certain genealogical relations with the Mongol royals.
 As they emerged in a time when this distinction had become less common, the Mughals identification as such has stuck and they have become known as one of the last Mongol successor states.
 As descendants of Timur, they are also members of the Timurid dynasty, and therefore were connected to other royal families in the Mediterranean, Middle East, and Far East.
-So, the Mughal Empire has descended from the two most powerful dynasties.
+As such, the Mughal Empire was descended from two powerful dynasties.

 Babur was also directly descended from Genghis Khan through his son Chagatai Khan.